AbdullahUsama/mistral-7b-finetune/README.md

 This model is a fine-tuned version of **Mistral-7B-Instruct-v0.3**, adapted using **LoRA (Low-Rank Adaptation)** to generate text in the **opinion-editorial style of Pakistani diplomat and journalist Maleeha Lodhi**.

 The training dataset consists of **opinion articles scraped from the last 6 years of Dawn News**, with a focus on **Maleeha Lodhi's own contributions**.
-The objective is to emulate her analytical tone, vocabulary, and structure when discussing geopolitics, foreign policy, and Pakistani current affairs.
+The objective is to imitate her analytical tone, vocabulary, and structure when discussing geopolitics, foreign policy, and Pakistani current affairs.

 ---